kubo/ruby-oci8/docs/hanging-after-inactivity.md

 * Solaris SPARC

 This feature is implemented with hackish way.
-When `OCI8.properties[:tcp_keepalive_time]` is set, Oracle client library's procedure linkage table is modified to intercept [setsockopt][] system calls.
+When `tcp_keepalive_time` is set, Oracle client library's procedure linkage table is modified to intercept [setsockopt][] system calls.
 When Oracle client library issues a system call which enables TCP keepalive, ruby-oci8 changes the TCP keepalive time of the connection immediately after the system call.

 I hope that Oracle adds a new OCI handle attribute to support this feature natively in the future.

 [(ENABLE=broken)]: https://docs.oracle.com/database/121/NETRF/tnsnames.htm#CHDCDGCE
 [procfs and sysctl on Linux]: http://tldp.org/HOWTO/TCP-Keepalive-HOWTO/usingkeepalive.html